-B. The Insurance Benefits Provided as Part of KRS's Pension Plans Are Not Covered by Inviolable Contract Statutory Provisions contract protections.
+- B. The Insurance Benefits Provided as Part of KRS's Pension Plans Are Not Covered by Inviolable Contract Statutory Provisions - 91.
+The insurance benefits health and life insurance of all 5 of the KRS Plans covering all 390,000 members are not covered by the Kentucky inviolable contract protections.
 Ky.
-Rev. Stat. §§ 61.692 (KERS), 78.853 (CERS); 16.652

-90. The insurance benefits - health and life insurance - of all 5 of the KRS the legislature if they determine circumstances require it.
-These benefits can be changed in the future depending on the economic condition, i.e., financial performance of the funds or any other reason.
+Rev. Stat. §§ 61.692 (KERS), 78.853 (CERS); 16.652 (SPRS).
+These health/life insurance benefits are subject to change, even elimination, by the legislature if they determine circumstances require it.
+These benefits can be changed in the future depending on the economic condition, i.e., financial performance of the funds or any other reason. - 92.
+The statute creating the insurance benefits explicitly excluded inviolable contract protection: